GoHorse GFX

 This situation is very close related to overcrowded teams as

-managing large teams take a lot of work
+managing large teams take a lot of work.
+The

 “solutions” proposed are to